zulip/zulip/docs/integration-guide.md

 The second part is a content of a `div` with the webhook's usage instructions.
 Because there is an entry for the Hello World webhook in WEBHOOK_INTEGRATIONS in `zerver/lib/integrations.py`, this div will also be generated automatically.
+The integration's author needs to write the content only.

 ```
 <p>Learn how Zulip integrations work with this simple Hello World example!</p>